nisshan-x/QuadrupedRobot/README.md

 ## About Stanford Student Robotics
 [Stanford Student Robotics](https://stanfordstudentrobotics.org/) is an entirely student-run group dedicated to building cool robots and learning new things.
 You can find many amazing projects on the website.
 Mini Pupper project is supported by [Nathan Kau](https://github.com/stanfordroboticsclub/StanfordQuadruped) from Stanford Student Robotics.

-## About MangDang Technology
+## About MangDang Technology Co., Limited
-Founded in 2020, [Mangdang Technology Co., Limited](https://www.mangdang.net/) (Mangdang) specializes in the research, development, and production of robot products that make peoples lives better.
+Founded in 2020, [MangDang Technology Co., Limited](https://www.mangdang.net/) (MangDang) specializes in the research, development, and production of robot products that make peoples lives better.
 Mangdang is headquartered in HongKong, with R&D offices in Beijing.
 We are a global team with members from many countries and regions such as the United States, Japan, Canada, Europe, China and so on.
 - Mission: Using AI to make life better.
 - Vision: Every home, every one can use our robot product to make life better.